hasiburrahman875/aud/README.md

 Dataset Link (Release 01): [http://tinyurl.com/25c7a4ya](http://tinyurl.com/433akuwp)

-For the Password to access the dataset through above link, please send an email to mrpk9@mst.edu
+To access the dataset through the provided link, kindly request the password by sending an email to mrpk9@mst.edu.

 [1] M. H. Rahman and S. Madria, "An Augmented Dataset for Vision-based Unmanned Aerial Vehicles Detection and Tracking," in Proceedings of the _IEEE Workshop on Applied Imagery Pattern Recognition (AIPR)_, 52nd ed., St. Louis, Missouri, USA, Sept 27-29, 2023.